SECURITY EDITION

 --Satish Jipster

-Commvault workshop - Minutes to Meltdown!
+Commvault Ransomware Attack experience - Minutes to Meltdown (workshop)

 --Conference Attendees